apache/arrow/docs/source/format/Columnar.rst

 * **Buffer** or **Contiguous memory region**: a sequential virtual address space with a given length.
 Any byte can be reached via a single pointer offset less than the region's length.
-* **Physical Layout type**: The underlying memory layout for an array without taking into account any value semantics.
-For example, a 32-bit signed integer array and 32-bit floating point array have the same layout type.
+* **Physical Layout**: The underlying memory layout for an array without taking into account any value semantics.
+For example, a 32-bit signed integer array and 32-bit floating point array have the same layout.
+* **Parent** and **child arrays**: names to express relationships between physical value arrays in a nested type structure.
+For example, a ``List<T>``-type parent array has a T-type array as its child (see more on lists below).
+* **Primitive type**: a data type having no child types.
+This includes such types as fixed bit-width, variable-size binary, and null types.
+* **Nested type**: a data type whose full structure depends on one or more other child types.
+Two fully-specified nested types are equal if and only if their child types are equal.
+For example, ``List<U>`` is distinct from ``List<V>`` iff U and V are different types.
-* **Logical type**: An application-facing semantic value type that is implemented using some physical layout type.
+* **Logical type**: An application-facing semantic value type that is implemented using some physical layout.
 For example, Decimal values are stored as 16 bytes in a fixed-size binary layout.
 Similarly, strings can be stored as ``List<1-byte>``.
 A timestamp may be stored as 64-bit fixed-size layout.
-* **Nested** or **parametric type**: a data type whose full structure depends on one or more other child types.
-Two fully-specified nested types are equal if and only if their child types are equal.
-For example, ``List<U>`` is distinct from ``List<V>`` iff U and V are different types.
-* **Parent** and **child arrays**: names to express relationships between physical value arrays in a nested type structure.
-For example, a ``List<T>``-type parent array has a T-type array as its child (see more on lists below).
-* **Leaf node** or **leaf**: A primitive value array that may or may not be a child array of some array with a nested type.

 Physical Memory Layout
 ======================

 Arrays are defined by a few pieces of metadata and data:

-* A logical data type
+* A logical data type.
-* A sequence of buffers
+* A sequence of buffers.
 * A length as a 64-bit signed integer.
-Implementations are permitted to be limited to 32-bit lengths, see more on this below
+Implementations are permitted to be limited to 32-bit lengths, see more on this below.
-* A null count as a 64-bit signed integer
+* A null count as a 64-bit signed integer.
-* An optional **dictionary**, for dictionary-encoded arrays
+* An optional **dictionary**, for dictionary-encoded arrays.

 Nested arrays additionally have a sequence of one or more sets of these items, called the **child arrays**.